• About us

 Step Four: Write the Examination

-The examination is held in person in many cities over a four-day period in April.
+The examination is held online.
 There are four papers that must be successfully passed:

 Paper A - Drafting